 Credentialing

-We offer training and grant ministerial credentials to those who are called to serve vocationally in Covenant churches or affiliated ministries.
+We offer training and grant ministerial credentials to those called to serve vocationally in Covenant churches or affiliated ministries.

 We provide the relationships and resources you need to thrive as a well formed, equipped, and supported minister.